 - Mindbound - The Mindbound follow the same pattern as the Mirrorblades with their weapon options.
 At 75/80 points, they are the cheapest of the Cypher Lords fighters, but still expensive compared to other warbands.
 Both options have 5 move, 3 toughness and 10 wounds, the same as the Mirrorblades, meaning that they can be taken out in a single lucky hit by most enemies.
 The cheaper 75 point option for the Mindbound has 4 attacks, with strength 3 and 3 crit damage, but only 1 normal damage.
 This makes them only really useful for harassing the enemy, tying them up in combat and then being thrown across the board with Shadowy Recall.

 - Mindbound with Double-Bladed Sword - The Mindbound with Double-Bladed Sword, like the Mirrorblade, has a range 2 attack, that rolls 1 less dice and does 1 more crit damage.
 The range 2 attack makes them far superior to the 75 point option and the addition of the Low Sweeping Blow rune even more so.
 They are easily taken out, so using their range to make their sacrifice is essential.

 How to build out of the box

-The Cypher Lords are available in their own boxed set, which is available to purchase from Goblin Gaming here.
+The Cypher Lords are available to purchase here.